TarekNabil/Variation-Collection/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under GPL-3.0 License.